 But as of yet, there's no requirement for these paths - which measure about 20,000km in total - to be shown on Ordnance Survey maps.
 Some aren't included at all - making it harder for walkers, cyclists, horse-riders and others to plan their days out.

-Show your support for putting all of Scotland’s ‘core paths’
+Show your support for attributing all of Scotland’s core

 Alongside Scottish Natural Heritage and others in the National Access Forum, Ramblers Scotland has had positive discussions with Ordnance Survey and – with your help – we are hopeful that 2017 will be the year when every core path is put on the map.

 We believe that marking all core paths on maps would have many benefits - including helping communities promote their local walks, reassuring less confident walkers, and making it easier for tourists to access the outdoors when visiting Scotland.

 To help us make this case to the Ordnance Survey, please let us know if you would like core paths marked on Scottish 1:50 000 and 1:25 000 OS maps, and why, by showing your support.